sanikaptl/Automotive-Industry-Analysis/README.md

 - Create a virtual environment with``` virtualenv <virtual environment name>```
 - Now the virtual environment is created and to activate it run the folowing command in command prompt```<virtuel environment name>\Scripts\activate```
 - Install all packages mentioned in requirment.txt with the help of ```pip install <package name>```
-- download the zip file from github and paste the app.py , helper.py , preproceser.py , model.pkl , and all the images in the folder which you created earliear for creating the virtual environment.
+- download the zip file from github and paste the app.py , helper.py , preproceser.py , model.pkl , and all the images in the folder which you created earlier for creating the virtual environment.
 - now open your command prompt where you have activated the virtual environment and run ```streamlit run app.py```
 - It will create a local server and it will display the web application.

 ## Features
 - It provides a dashboard based on engine performance, safety performance, and latest features of variants of various models of Automobile Manufacturers are provided.
 Along with this visualization, plots have been shown for __ understanding the market trends.
 - It shows the analysis based on fuel hence a person can get insights on **co2 emission**.
-- It provides dynamic features selections based on vehicle make and other preferences to analyze the market trend on folowing feature analysis.
+- It provides dynamic features selections based on vehicle make and other preferences to analyze the market trend on following feature analysis.
 - It also has the feature of price prediction with manual input system with R-squared value of 94% Random Forest model.

 ## Demo
-Microsoft Engage Demo Yotube Video:- https://youtu.be/rMW3nKqQjEg
+Microsoft Engage Demo Youtube Video:- https://youtu.be/rMW3nKqQjEg

 ## ScreenShots